ansman/kotshi/README.md

 the module wide setting).

 ### Annotations
 * `@JsonSerializable` is the annotation used to generate `JsonAdapter`'s.
-Should only be placed on enum or data classes.
+Should only be placed on data classes, enums, sealed classes and objects.
 * `@KotshiJsonAdapterFactory` makes Kotshi generate a JsonAdapter factory.
 Should be placed on an abstract class that implements `JsonAdapter.Factory`.
-* `@JsonDefaultValue` can be used to annotated a fallback for enums when an unknown entry is encountered.
+* `@JsonDefaultValue` can be used to annotated a fallback for enums or sealed classes when an unknown entry is encountered.
 The default is to thrown an exception.

 ### Default Values
 You can use default values just like you normally would in Kotlin.